 Skagit Valley Annual Tulip Festival

-The annual Tulip Festival is a breathtaking sight as you tour Rouzengard’s fields overlooking the Olympic mountains in the background with rows of color for miles.
-This is one of the bucket list items in WA that you must do at some point because of the grandeur of the fields with the sky and the mountains that satisfies the soul.
+The annual Washington Tulip Festival is a breathtaking sight as you tour Rouzengard’s fields overlooking the Olympic mountains in the background surrounded by rows of color stretching on for miles.
+This is one of the bucket list items in WA that you must do at some point because of the grandeur of the fields and the mountains.
 There are lots of flowers and buds to buy as well as fresh and local produce and products in the area.
 Free picnics are allowed on their large grounds and the entry fee is cheap.

 Fort Ebey Island Overlook (Coupeville)